 The tools presented in this section provide a visual representation of historical periods of excessive global price volatility from 2000-present, as well as a daily volatility status.
 This status can alert policymakers when world markets are experiencing a period of excessive food price volatility; this information can then be used to determine appropriate country-level food security responses, such as the release of physical food stocks.

-A time period of excessive price volatility: A period of time characterized by extreme price variation (volatility) is a period of time in which we observe a large number of extreme positive returns.
+A period of time characterized by extreme price variation (volatility) is a period of time in which we observe a large number of extreme positive returns.
 An extreme positive return is defined to be a return that exceeds a certain preestablished threshold.
 This threshold is normally taken to be a high order (95 or 99%) conditional quantile, (i.e. a value of return that is exceeded with low probability: 5 or 1%).
 In this model, we are using the 95% quantile and look at time in 60-day increments.

-Our lighting system:
+Our lighting system

 The probability that we will observe k days of extreme price returns (returns above the 95% quantile as explained in the definition of excessive price volatility) in a period of D consecutive days is defined as: